venkatsai2004/Sales-Forecasting-using-Time-Series-Regression-BI-/README.md

 ## **Project Objective**

 To contribute to the success of a business by utilizing data analysis techniques, specifically focusing on time series analysis, to provide valuable insights.
-I would like to thank <a href="https://www.youtube.com/watch?v=fZn83JRt4Nk"> YouTuber Rishabh Mishra </a> for this type of amazing content and guidance.

 ## **Description**
 The objective can be broken down into the following detailed component.